-How do you determine what type of transportation service best suits you unique needs?
+How do you determine what type of transportation service you need?
 There are so many transportation services out there, and all you really want is to get your freight from point A to point B on time and undamaged.
 A quick and easy start is getting familiar with the types of available carriers:

 - Common Carriers – a carrier that provides transportation services to the general public.
 Also called a for-hire carrier.

 - Contract Carriers – usually carry freight or other goods according to established customer contracts and they have the option to choose who they contract with.

 - Private Carriers – usually carry their own goods, but may, at their discretion, provide carrier service to other companies.